 Feeling intimidated by the barge upon first arrival, Canella and Simkus made the best out of tight quarters.
 After interacting with the local community and seeing the huge walls with writing, “need food and water,” Simkus knew they were living in relative luxury.

-Remote Medical International also supported a large DoD Prime contractor by providing two paramedics with Topside 24/7 Assistance and routine medical care 12 hours per day, seven days a week.
-These services help a major industrial project that builds power lines, bringing in supplies to rebuild infrastructure, and clearing ships destroyed in the storm.
+Remote Medical International also supported a large DoD prime contractor by providing two paramedics with 24/7 Topside Assistance and routine medical care 12 hours per day, seven days a week.
+These services help a major industrial project that builds power lines, brings in supplies to rebuild infrastructure, and clears ships destroyed by the storm.

-According to Justin Steidinger, a Remote Paramedic for Remote Medical International stationed at the one of the DoD land-based project sites, most of the town’s traffic lights lack power, and many people do not have power in their houses, let alone power to keep food refrigerated.
+According to Justin Steidinger, a remote paramedic for Remote Medical International stationed at one of the DoD land-based project sites, most of the town’s traffic lights lack power, and many people do not have power in their houses, let alone power to keep food refrigerated.

 “You have to get your head around that this mission profile is to support these people here so they can get power again,” said Steidinger.

-Since January 2018, Steidinger has seen patients, coordinated with Remote Medical International’s 24/7 Topside Assistance, and managed inventory to keep the clinic stocked.
+Since January 2018, Steidinger treats patients, coordinates with Remote Medical International’s 24/7 Topside Assistance, and manages inventory to keep the clinic stocked.
 Even when there aren’t any patients to treat, Steidinger runs water out to the line men, takes out the trash, and runs people around the site with the medical UTV.

 Along with Steidinger, Canella and Simkus see anywhere from five to 25 patients a day.
-Linemen can come in with work related injuries, lacerations, or flu or cold symptoms from adjusting to the Puerto Rico environment.
+Linemen can come in with work related injuries, lacerations, flu, or cold symptoms from adjusting to the Puerto Rico environment.

-Not only do they provide medical care, but Canella and Simkus also educate the linemen on wellness, including limiting the dosage of over the counter antibiotics, and to use hand sanitizer.
-Simkus even rescued a dog that they found near the barge.
+Not only do they provide medical care, but Canella and Simkus also educate the linemen on wellness, including limiting the dosage of over-the-counter antibiotics, and encouraging the use of hand sanitizer.
+Simkus even rescued a dog that was near the barge.

-“We want to also be a moral boost, and do anything we can to help,” said Simkus.
+“We want to also be a moral boost, and do anything we can to help them,” said Simkus.

 “They share whatever they have, they are some of the most caring people I’ve met,” said Canella.

-Simkus and Canella both agree they’ve grown as leaders from this experience and enjoy helping the people of this island that need so much help.
+Simkus and Canella both agree they’ve grown as leaders from this experience and enjoy helping the people of this island.